solid/solid-spec/api-websockets.md

 The WebSocket server URI is the same for any resource located on a given data space (same hostname).
-To discover the URI of the WebSocket server, clients can send an HTTP OPTIONS.
+To discover the URI of the WebSocket server, clients can send an HTTP OPTIONS request.
 The server will then include an `Updates-Via` header in the response:

 REQUEST: